Federal Voting Rights Act of 1965.

 Establishing a Violation.
 Language is added to specify that no single factor is dispositive or necessary to establish a violation of the WVRA.
 Language is added to specify that the parties may stipulate to a violation of the WVRA.

 Remedies for Violations.
-In tailoring a remedy, the court may not give deference to a proposed remedy solely because it was proposed by the political subdivision.
+In tailoring a remedy, the court may not give deference to a proposed remedy just because it was proposed by the political subdivision.
 The court may not approve a remedy that violates the WVRA.
-A court is not required to consider explanations for why polarized voting exists in determining whether it exists.
+Language is added to specify that a court is not required to consider explanations for why polarized voting exists in determining whether it exists.
 Counties are authorized to increase the number of commissioners in order to prevent a violation of the WVRA against members of an Indian tribe.

 Cost Recovery.
 A person or organization who files a notice of intent to challenge an election system under the WVRA may recover certain costs if the notice causes the political subdivision to adopt a remedy that is approved by the court.
 The request must include financial documentation and be filed within 30 days of the adoption of the new electoral system.
 The political subdivision must reimburse the costs incurred in conducting the research necessary to send the notice, up to $50,000, within 60 days.